PARKS, MUSEUM PASSES, and OUR ‘LIBRARY OF THINGS’

 Your library card can now be used to obtain day passes for a host of different destinations, telescopes, and many more “non-traditional “items from tables to puzzles to games.

 As part of our Sustainable Libraries Initiative, we hope to share items that might well be needed for only occasional use or for a trial run.
-We’ve got a punch bowl, a dvd player, a dolley,chairs, and a wood moisture meter.
+We’ve got a ukulele, Happy Light, punch bowl, dvd player, dolley, chairs, and a wood moisture meter.
 Let us know what else might be helpful

 The PASSES are already among our most popular items.
 They are loaned for 48 hours.
 Call to check on availability before visiting.